lassepe/DifferentiableTrajectoryOptimization.jl/README.md

 ### Problem Setup

-The entry-point for getting started with this package is to set up you problem of choice as an `ParametricOptimizationProblem`.
+The entry-point for getting started with this package is to set up you problem of choice as an `ParametricTrajectoryOptimizationProblem`.

-- TODO:
+- TODO: inline `ParametricTrajectoryOptimizationProblem` docstring here if possible
-    - Describe how to set up the problem.
-In the simplest case, just inline the docstring here (maybe via Literate.jl?)
-    - Point out that this part performs symbolic differentiation and compiles/builds functions.
-Therefore, this step is somewhat expensive and should not happen in some inner loop.
-Anything that needs to change in between iterations should just be moved into the parameterization.
-Repeatedly solving the same problem with different parameters is fast. (see below)

 ### Solving The Problem

-Given an instance of the `ParametricOptimizationProblem`, you can construct an `Optimizer` for the problem.
+Given an instance of the `ParametricTrajectoryOptimizationProblem`, you can construct an `Optimizer` for the problem.

+- TODO: inline `Optimizer` docstring here.

 ### Custom Parameterizations

-- TODO: Setting up a `ParametricOptimizationProblem`
+- TODO: Setting up a `ParametricTrajectoryOptimizationProblem`
 - TODO: Solving the problem using different backends
 - TODO: Implementing custom parameterizations